bmpenuelas/dictiORM/README.md

   - yourDoc.update_memory() to read the database and apply changes to your local object.
   - yourDoc.update_database() to upload local modifications to the database.

+* `yourDoc.delete()` Remove the document from the database.
+Removal of the object in memory is performed automatically by Python's garbage collection.